zayman2045/novamesh/README.md

 # NovaMesh: Ethereum & Solana DeSci Application

-This full-stack DeSci application is a
+This full-stack DeSci application is a...

 ## Overview